1981 Brixton riot: 11–12 April

-It was believed by the local community that the stabbed youth died as a result of police brutality, fuelling tensions throughout the day as crowds slowly gathered.
+It was inaccurately believed by the local community that the stabbed youth died, and that it was a result of police brutality.
+This fuelled tensions throughout the day as crowds slowly gathered.
 Tensions first erupted around 4 pm, as two police officers stopped and searched a mini cab in Railton Road.
 By this time Brixton Road (Brixton High Street) was reportedly filled with angry people and police cars were pelted with bricks.
-At around 5 pm the tension escalated and spread, and the 9 pm BBC News bulletin that evening reported 46 police officers injured, five seriously.
+At around 5 pm the tension escalatedand the 9 pm BBC News bulletin that evening reported 46 police officers injured, five seriously.
 Shops were looted on Railton Road, Mayall Road, Leeson Road, Acre Lane and Brixton Road.
 The looting in Brixton reportedly started at around 6 pm.
 At 6.15 pm the fire brigade received their first call, as a police van was set on fire by rioters in Railton Road, with the fire brigade being warned "riot in progress".
 As the fire brigade approached the police cordon, they were waved through without warning, driving down Railton Road towards 300 youths armed with bottles and bricks.
 The fire brigade met the crowd at the junction between Railton Road and Shakespeare Road and were attacked with stones and bottles.

 The police put out emergency calls to police officers across London, asking for assistance.
 They had no strategy, and only had inadequate helmets and non-fireproof plastic shields to protect themselves with while clearing the streets of rioters.
 The police reportedly also had difficulties in radio communication.
-The police proceeded in clearing the Atlantic-Railton-Mayall area by pushing the rioters down the road, forming deep shield walls.
-The rioters responded with bricks, bottles, and petrol bombs.
+The police proceeded in clearing the Atlantic–Railton–Mayall area by pushing the rioters down the road, forming deep shield walls.
+The rioters threw bricks, bottles, and petrol bombs.
 At 5.30 pm the violence further escalated.
-Non-rioting members of the public attempted to mediate between the police and the rioters, calling for a de-escalation by withdrawing police out of the area.
-The destructive efforts of the rioters peaked at around 8 pm, as those attempts at mediation failed.
+Non-rioting members of the public attempted to mediate between the police and the rioters, calling for a de-escalation by withdrawing police from the area.
+The destructive efforts of the rioters peaked at around 8 pm, as the attempts at mediation failed.
 Two pubs, 26 businesses, schools and other structures were set alight in the riots.

-By 9.30 pm, over 1,000 police were dispatched into Brixton, squeezing out the rioters.
+By 9.30 pm, over 1,000 police were sent to Brixton, squeezing out the rioters.
 By 1 am on 12 April 1981, the area was largely subdued, with no large groups – except the police – on the streets.
 The fire brigade refused to return until the following morning.
 Police numbers grew to over 2,500, and by the early hours of Sunday morning the rioting had fizzled out.